 The People’s Projects

 How the grants will be awarded

-Big Lottery Fund, ITV and STV shortlisted five projects in each region to go forward to the public vote and now we want you to decide which projects you would like to see receive National Lottery funding.
+The National Lottery Community Fund and ITV shortlisted five projects in each region to go forward to the public vote and you decided which projects you wanted to see receive National Lottery funding.

-About the partners
+About our partners